hackley/Grunt-Boilerplate/README.md

 Grunt Boilerplate
 ===========

-Quick set up for a simple project using a Grunt workflow.
+Quick set up for projects using a simple Grunt workflow.

 ------